kbeswick/taking-the-plunge-trln2019/index.md

 Machine learning can be broadly defined as "A field of computer science that gives computers the ability to learn without being explicitly programmed"

 There are two main categories of machine learning.
 Supervised learning is when we have an algorithm that learns how to make predictions based on labeled data it has access to in advance.
 Examples of supervised approaches are things like linear regression, logistic regression, and random forests.
-An example problem for supervised learning is given a dataset of historical real estate listings and sold prices, predict the price a home that is being put on the market will sell for.
+An example problem for supervised learning is given a dataset of historical real estate listings and prices that the homes sold for, predict the price a home will sell for that's being put on the market today.

 The other broad category is unsupervised learning, which is concerned with trying to find patterns in unlabeled datasets.
 An example of this might be classifying unlabeled textual data, like topic modeling or document clustering.

-The majority of research so far has been on supervised learning because unsupervised learning is a much harder problem.
+The majority of research so far has been in the area of supervised learning because unsupervised learning is a much harder problem.

 ---